Ketamine Infusions Therapy for Migraines in Los Altos, CA

 Patients who receive ketamine infusion treatments report improvement in their pain levels in as few as a couple of days to a few weeks, depending on the severity of their pain and the dosage levels.
 Once improvement begins to show, a patient will usually be set-up with a regular schedule for infusions, or nasal sprays, to maintain improvements and increase the quality of their lives.

 Bay Area Ketamine Center offers ketamine infusion therapy for patients with migraines.
 Call us today or visit us online to book an appointment.
-We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, and Cupertino CA.
+We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, Cupertino CA, and BEYOND.